 Saponin was found in the postpartum soups in this study in varying amounts.
 Amunuya has the highest saponin content.
 There was a significant difference in the saponin content among all the soups.
-The values found in this study range between 0.175 – 1.440mg and this is comparably lower to 14.68 – 19.17mg reported by Amadi et al., (2015) on selected traditional dishes and Mustapha et al., (2019) on postpartum soups.
+The values found in this study ranged between 0.175 – 1.440mg and this is comparably lower to 14.68 – 19.17mg reported by Amadi et al., (2015) on selected traditional dishes and reported by Mustapha et al., (2019) on postpartum soups.
 Saponins are second metabolites which are widely distributed in the plant tissue.
-Saponins serve as a chemical defense mechanism in plants, offering protection against pathogens and herbivores (Singh et al, 2023).
-Although their presence in the soups suggests that the plants used may possess cytotoxic effects, (Mensah et al, 2019).
+Saponins serve as a chemical defense mechanism in plants, offering protection against pathogens and herbivores (Singh et al, 2023), although their presence in the soups suggests that the plants used may possess cytotoxic effects, (Mensah et al, 2019).
 Saponins enhance the absorption of substances from the gastrointestinal tract by increasing the permeability of intestinal mucosal cells.
 However, saponins are generally well-absorbed by the body and do not cause harmful effects (Mensah et al, 2019).
-Studies have shown that the presence of Saponins in plants has important therapeutic activities such as hemolytic properties, anti-inflammatory, anti-fungal, ant-bacterial or anti-microbial, anti-parasitic, anti-tumor, antioxidant, anti-plasmodiasis, anti-helminthic, anti-viral, anti-hypercholesterolemic activity, Immunostimulatory and anti-carcinogenic properties.
+Studies have shown that the presence of Saponins in plants have important therapeutic activities such as hemolytic properties, anti-inflammatory, anti-fungal, ant-bacterial or anti-microbial, anti-parasitic, anti-tumor, antioxidant, anti-plasmodiasis, anti-helminthic, anti-viral, anti-hypercholesterolemic activity, immunostimulatory and anti-carcinogenic properties.
 In addition, they reduce the risk of heart disease in humans (Mensah et al, 2019).
 This study recorded low levels of Saponins which is within the WHO permissible limit of 48.50mg/100g.
-Therefore suggesting the safety of consumption of all the postpartum soups.
-(WHO, 2004)
+Therefore, suggesting the safety of consumption of all the postpartum soups (WHO, 2004).

 The hydrocyanide content of the soups ranged between 0.460 – and 0.930mg with Ubo having the highest value.
 There was no significant difference in the cyanide content of Gbanunu, Ifibe and Ubo soup.
 Also, no significant difference in the values was recorded for Marugbo and Amunuya soup.
 This could probably be due to the similarity in some of the active ingredients used.
 The Hydrogen Cyanide (HCN) content of the soups was high in Gbanunu, Ifibe and Ubo with no significant differences but low in Aaru and Igbagba soup.
 The values obtained in this study were lower than the value of 0.87 – 1.62 reported by Amadi et al., (2015) in their respective study.

 Ubo soup has the highest glycoside content (4.68mg) followed by Gbanunu soup (4.40mg).
 The high content of glycosides found in Ubo and Gbanunu soup could be attributed to one of the active basic ingredients like Cassava and the bark of the Ackee apple tree used in their preparation.
 These confirm reports from other studies that cassava leaf and Ackee tree are high in anti-nutrient compounds like cyanide glycosides.
 It is worth noting that the glycosides level obtained among the soups in this study was fairly high.
 The recommended level for human consumption according to Urogo et al., (2023) was 10mg/Kg.
 Most postpartum mothers assessed during the FGD said they consumed between 200-250g portion size of soups once or twice daily.
-It will be impossible to consumed up to 10mg daily by the mothers.
 High dose can pose a serious inhibitory effect on the respiratory cytochrome oxidase activity (Urugo et al 2023, Amadi et al., 2015).
-The low level of HCN and glycosides reported in this study is an advantage in the consumption of the soups as food.
+The low level of HCN and glycosides reported in this study is favourable for consumption in a nutritious diet as well as therapeutic soup.